evergreenx/evergreenx/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...
 -->

-- ⚡ You know you’re a programmer…
-– when you spill coffee on your laptop and aggressively press Ctrl+Z to undo the error (true story -_- )